What Are the Characteristics of a Good Leader?

 Delegating is one of the core responsibilities of a leader, but it can be tricky to delegate effectively.
 The goal isn’t just to free yourself up — it’s also to enable your direct reports, facilitate teamwork, provide autonomy, lead to better decision-making, and help your direct reports grow.
 In order to delegate well, you also need to build trust with your team.

 While this is a more inwardly focused skill, self-awareness is paramount for leadership.
 The better you understand yourself, the more effective you can be.
-Do you know how other people view you, or how you show up at work?
-Take the time to learn about the 4 aspects of self-awareness, and how you can dig into each component.
+Do you know how other people view you or how you show up at work?
+Take the time to learn about the 4 aspects of self-awareness and how you can strengthen each component.

-- 99% of participants said the course positively impacted their leadership skills
+- 99% of participants were satisfied with the Lead 4 Success® course

 Being thankful can make you a better leader.
 Gratitude can lead to higher self-esteem, reduced depression and anxiety, and even better sleep.
 Few people regularly say “thank you” at work, even though most people say they’d be willing to work harder for an appreciative boss.
 Learn how to give thanks and practice more gratitude in the workplace.